-- 495. International comparisons of subsidies are difficult because there is no standard definition available. ⊃ BACKGROUND INFO 27 The definition of subsidies according to the national accounts differs slightly from the definition used in EU state aid law ⊃ CHART 144 and, more distinctly, from the World Bank's World Development Indicators (WDIs). ⊃ BACKGROUND INFO 27 Some countries, such as China, do not provide official data, which further complicates any analysis of the use of competition-distorting subsidies. - 496.
+- definition available.
+Deackground info 27 The definition of subsidies according to the national accounts differs slightly from the definition used in EU state aid law DCHART 144 and, more distinctly, from the World Bank's World Development Indicators (WDIs).
+Deackground info 27 Some countries, such as China, do not provide official data, which further complicates any analysis of the use of competition-distorting subsidies. - 496.
 The OECD has prepared detailed analyses of subsidies and other state aid for some sectors.
 There is a particular focus here on fossil fuels, as global reductions of subsidies are a key element of international climate policy and would boost the competitiveness of carbon-neutral energy sources (GCEE Annual Report 2021 items 575 ff.).
-In fact, subsidies especially those for oil have been decreasing internationally for about ten years now.
+In fact, subsidies - especially those for oil - have been decreasing internationally for about ten years now.
 Other areas that receive strong government support include agriculture (OECD, 2021a), aluminium production (OECD, 2019a) and semiconductor technology (OECD, 2019b).
-As with fossil fuels, N CHART 145 China represents an outlier in the latter two areas as it still grants extensive subsidies.
+As with fossil fuels,

+□ CHART 145 China represents an outlier in the latter two areas as it still grants extensive subsidies.